Ph.D. Program

 Qualified students may enter the Ph.D. program directly after completing their B.S. degree or after receiving an M.S. degree.
 Full-time Ph.D. students will receive a competitive stipend, tuition remission, and health insurance.

 You must also complete at least 30 credit hours of research under the supervision of one of our outstanding faculty mentors.
-Ph.D. students will perform cutting-edge research in of the departments’ research areas.
-The research interests of our faculty are distributed from the purely theoretical to the deeply translational and applied, from the fully experimental wet lab to the completely computational dry lab, and everything in between.
+Ph.D. students will perform cutting-edge research in one of the department’s research areas.
+The research interests of our faculty span from purely theoretical to deeply translational and applied, from the fully experimental wet lab to the completely computational dry lab, and everything in between.

 As a Ph.D. student, you will need to pass CHE 8030, 8040, and 8050 with a minimum grade of B, maintain good academic standing, pass a written proposal, pass an oral Ph.D. comprehensive exam, and defend a research-based dissertation.